paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/06.quizzes/04.quiz-review-options/docs.md

 These are the steps that should be show or hide marks for a quiz on moodle.
 ![](MUSI-1.png)

 Step 1.
-Select "Quizzes:in the top right corner.
+Select "Quizzes" in the top right corner.

 ![](MUSI-2.png)